internetarchive/dweb-mirror/USING.md

 These items will also appear on your Local page.
 See the note above, usually you won’t want to leave it at blue.

-[issue#139](https://github.com/internetarchive/dweb-mirror/issues/new) need a way to get back to the “Local” page

 [issue#129](https://github.com/internetarchive/dweb-mirror/issues/129).
 Show date crawled and add a refresh button

 ## Collection and Search pages - multiple items

 If you click on a Collection, then we’ll display a grid of tiles for all the items that have been placed in the collection.